robbyfajrino/Asesmen-PET-Nanoplastik-NP-Citarum/README.md

-# PET nanoplastics in the Citarum basin — integrated assessment (synthetic demonstrator)
+# PET nanoplastics in the Citarum basin — integrated assessment

 Personal methodological project: an integrated assessment of **PET nanoplastics** (polystyrene deliberately excluded) in the **Citarum river basin, Jawa Barat, Indonesia**, on two local test